Updated on July 30, 2022

 The superhero and action show craze fell off in the late 60s due to anti-violence backlash (see below), but superheroes continued on through the 70s (via the “Super Friends”) and through all following decades, up to the present.

-Action shows made a comeback in the 80s (mostly in syndication), and are also now staples, though occasionally mixed with humor (see “Steven Universe”).
+Action shows made a comeback in the 80s (mostly in syndication), and are also now staples, though the 2010s saw a shift to action mixed with humor (see “Steven Universe”).
 Even “Jonny Quest” saw revivals in the 80s and 90s.

 Teen humor and anti-violence backlash (“The Archie Show,” “Scooby-Doo”)

 The late 1960s saw a lot of changes in TV animation.
 As I wrote about the origins of “Scooby-Doo,” this came from a mix of reasons:

 - A backlash against violence in children’s programming, as seen in the aforementioned superhero shows.

 - Changing tastes in programming—with superheroes waning in popularity, especially post-cancellation of “Batman.”

 - The rise of noncommercial children’s programming (via PBS predecessor NET).

 - Real-life events: 1968 saw the height of the Vietnam War (and resulting protests), plus the assassinations of Martin Luther King and Robert F. Kennedy; all of that made some concerned about what kids see on TV.